alpa-projects/alpa/benchmark/alpa/README.md

 Note that this procedure is very slow and can take hours, but you only need to do it once for your cluster.

 1. Start a Ray cluster
-2. Generate the profilng database
+2. Generate the profiling database
   ```
   # for AWS p3.16:
   python3 gen_prof_database.py --max-comm-size-intra-node 32 --max-comm-size-inter-node 29